 With so much good food around, talented artisan producers and friendly southern hospitality, Hobart is the ideal place to do a food tour.
 Again there is a number to choose from, some will take you on a walking tour of the city to local establishments and through the markets but the one we chose was the Bruny Island Gourmet tour, click the link for a rundown of our day in foodie paradise.
 Our guide Tim had a wealth of information to share and kept us entertained and well fed for the entire day, he switched up the itinerary as needed to get the best timing and make the most of the time we had.

 19. Visit Bruny Island

 Bruny is really 2 islands, north Bruny and south Bruny joined by this sandy isthmus with a hillock in the middle.
 Climb the 238 steps to the lookout at the top of the hill for incredible views out over both sides.
 The island is spectacularly beautiful, rugged in parts, quiet and serene in others.
 The beaches are just beautiful and mostly deserted.
 It would be a remote place to live, crossing to the mainland for supplies that you didn’t grow or catch yourself but a day wasn’t nearly enough out here, we’d love to come back with our own vehicle and a few days to spare.

-In this hillside as you climb up there are many holes that are the burrows of mutton birds and fairy penguins.
+In the hillside as you climb up there are many holes that are the burrows of mutton birds and fairy penguins.
 Tunnels have been built from the water under the road to prevent the penguins from getting hurt as they come ashore to their burrows in the evening.
 These are only a few of the wildlife attractions the island has to offer, there are seals, dolphins, many other seabirds, wallabies including the rare white and albinos, colourful birds and echidna.

 There’s plenty of places to eat and pick up some handcrafted pantry staples and freshly caught or harvested seafood too.
 Yes, I could be very happy spending some more time out here.